TITLE 68: PROFESSIONS AND OCCUPATIONS

 3) In scoring the Dictation Examination, "Q" representing question and "A" representing answer shall not be counted as words in the testimony portion; however, such signs must appear in proper order in the transcript.

-4) Applicants who fail a portion of an examination will be required to retake only the portion or dictation part of the examination they did not pass.
+4) Applicants who fail a portion of an examination will be required to retake within a period of three years only the portion or dictation part of the examination they did not pass.

 c) Required Supplies for the Examination